xtuc/webassemblyjs/docs/roadmap.md

   - [ ] Decode data sections
   - [ ] Decode custom sections
   - [ ] Add more invalid modules coverage from spec tests
+  - [ ] Decode the start section
+    - [ ] Start the execution from the start function

 ## Version 1.1.0